Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Methods

 The first term $E(log(D(X, Y)))$ evaluates D's performance in discriminating real image as real, while the second term $E(log(1-D(X, Y^{'})))$ evaluates D's performance in discriminating the image generated by G as non-real.

-As the other component of $L_{pix2pix}$, the L1 reconstruction loss $L_1(G)$ is defined as follows:
+As the other component of $L_{pix2pix}$, the L1 loss $L_1(G)$ is defined as follows:

-Here, $L_1(G)$ ensures that while G is generating $Y^{'}$ that "looks real" according to D, it is also close enough to the real image $Y$.
+$L_1(G)$ ensures that while G is generating $Y^{'}$ that ``looks real" according to D, it is also close enough to the real image $Y$.
 The coefficient $k$ in Eq.
-(8) controls the trade-off between $L_1(G)$ and $L_{CGAN}(G, D)$, which is set at $k=100$ by default.
+(5) controls the trade-off between $L_1(G)$ and $L_{CGAN}(G, D)$, which is set at $k=100$ by default.

-We made a few revisions to the pix2pix model, which include adding one extra layer to the U-net structure and using the SSIM (Structural Similarity Index Measure) reconstruction loss \cite{wang2004image} instead of the L1 reconstruction loss.

-The original U-net structure in the pix2pix model is designed for input images with sizes smaller or equal to $256\times256$ pixels.
-If we apply the same U-net structure to our input data which has a dimension of $512\times512$ pixels, the U-net structure would not encode and decode the input data to the same level.
-To fully encode and decode our input data, we added an additional layer to the U-net structure.
+Compared to the original pix2pix model, our model is designed for more complex application scenarios.
+Therefore, we modified the architectures of both G and D.

+For input $X$ of G, instead of having $256\times256$ images with 3 channels, we have $512\times512$ images with 12 channels.
+If the original U-Net structure were applied directly, the receptive field would be too small relative to the size of $X$.
+To expand the receptive field and more comprehensively capture global features, we adopted a deeper U-Net architecture with nine downsampling layers.
+For activation functions, we use LeakyReLU in the encoder to extract subtle features from the input, ReLU in the first eight layers of the decoder for efficient reconstruction, and Tanh in the final decoding layer for normalization.
+Additionally, we increased the usage of dropout to mitigate overfitting, especially given the complexity of the IR data.
+Specifically, dropout is introduced in eleven deep layers of U-Net.

+The input of D concatenates $X$ with either $Y$ or $Y'$, forming $512\times512$ images with 15 channels.
+Note that Y is replicated to 3 channels, which allows framework generalization for multi-color imagery (e.g. true-color imagery).
+With a similar consideration of receptive fields, we use a deeper network with six convolutional layers, each employing LeakyReLU as the activation function.
+Fig. 5 illustrates the details of the revised model architecture.

-\cite{isola2017image} used the L1 reconstruction loss with the reasoning that it would cause less blurry effects than the L2 reconstruction loss.
-However, when training our model with the L1 loss, we still found certain blurry effects on the cloud top.
-The blurry effect or the loss of high-frequency information in the images is particularly significant when the solar zenith angle is larger than $30^\circ$ and apparent lights and shades exist.
+The pix2pix model used the L1 loss with the reasoning that it would cause less blurriness than the L2 reconstruction loss \cite{isola2017image}.
+However, when training our model with the L1 loss, we still found certain blurriness on the cloud top.
+The blurriness or the loss of structural information in the images is particularly significant when the solar zenith angle is larger than $30^\circ$ and apparent lights and shades of clouds exist.
 We argue that this is because the L1 loss prohibited the generation of lights and shades as simulating them could increase the L1 loss at first.
-Thus, the model would "smooth" the lights and shades to minimize the L1 loss, causing blurry effects.
+Thus, the model would ``smooth" the lights and shades to minimize the L1 loss, causing blurriness.